Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Mixture for non-ignorable missingness

+This approach is natural and has been used for a while.
+When the mechanism is ignorable, it permits an estimation of the marginal distribution of $\bX_i$ without considering the distribution of the mechanism.
+However, when the mechanism is non-ignorable, it

-where $\pi_k>0$, $\sum_{k=1}^K\pi_k=1$ and $g_k(\cdot)$ is pdf of component $k$.
-From \eqref{eq:mixture1}, the distribution of the observed values can be defined by two approaches: the \emph{selection model} and the \emph{pattern-mixture model}.
-The approach named \emph{selection model} defines the joint distribution of $(\bX_i^\top,\bR_i^\top)^\top\mid \bZ_i$ as the product between the distribution of $\bX_i\mid \bZ_i$ and the distribution of $\bR_i\mid \bZ_i,\bX_i$.
-This approach requires to model the missingness process (\emph{i.e.,} the conditional distribution of $\bR_i\mid \bZ_i,\bX_i$) and should be considered when the aim is to fit the marginal distribution of $\bX_i$.
-Alternatively, the approach named \emph{pattern-mixture model} defines the joint distribution of $(\bX_i^\top,\bR_i^\top)^\top\mid \bZ_i$ as the product between the distribution of $\bR_i\mid \bZ_i$ and the distribution of $\bX_i\mid \bZ_i,\bR_i$.
+requires to model the missingness mechanism, \emph{i.e.} the conditional distribution of $\bR_i\mid \bZ_i,\bX_i$.
+Finally, as it considers the marginal distribution of $\bX_i$, the \emph{selection model} should be used when the aim is to fit the marginal distribution of $\bX_i$.
+Alternatively, the approach named \emph{pattern-mixture model} \citep{little1993pattern} defines the joint distribution of $(\bX_i^\top,\bR_i^\top)^\top\mid \bZ_i$ as the product between the distribution of $\bR_i\mid \bZ_i$ and the distribution of $\bX_i\mid \bZ_i,\bR_i$.
 Thus, using the \emph{pattern-mixture model}, the pdf of component $k$ is given by